Methods Mentorship and Ethics Review Support

 Methods mentorship appointments are available by appointment on Friday mornings between 8.30 am and 12.30 pm.
 To schedule an appointment, please contact Lamize Viljoen.

 Drop-in methods advising is offered once a month as part of the Centre’s Methods Café.
-More information on Methods Café can be found here.
+More information on Methods Café for 2020 coming soon.